EveningComet/Astral-Threads/README.md

 # Astral-Threads
 A turnbased RPG in Godot.
+It takes inspiration from the latter Might & Magic and Wizardry games.